 Getting married in the Fall doesn’t have to limit you to Halloween hues of orange and black.
-Consider these modern autumnal shades and some elements to help you visualize a stunning and sophisticated wedding.
+Consider these modern colors for your fall wedding and some elements to help you visualize a stunning and sophisticated wedding.

 Embrace the changing of the leaves but go with unexpected hues like rust and mustard, rather than red and orange.
 Soften the palette with shades of mint and the palest of blues to keep things from looking dull.